xingfeng7788/sub-converter/README_EN.md

-# LaoWang Sub Converter
+# Sub Converter

+> **🎉 Acknowledgement**: This project is deeply customized and UI-redesigned based on the excellent open-source project [tony-wang1990/laowang-sub-converter](https://github.com/tony-wang1990/laowang-sub-converter).
+Special thanks to the original author for their hard work and solid backend logic!

-Production-ready private subscription converter with a web console and backend APIs for conversion, merge, health check, short links, and client exports.
+Production-ready private subscription converter with a highly modernized web console and backend APIs for conversion, merge, health check, short links, and client exports.

 ## Quick Deploy